OSGeo/PROJ/docs/source/operations/transformations/deformation.rst

     grid is considered optional and PROJ will the not complain if the grid is not available.

-    Grids for the horizontal component of a deformation model is expected to be in CTable2 format.
+    Grids for the horizontal component of a deformation model are expected to be in CTable2 format.

 .. option:: +z_grids=<list>